 Tod Cordill — “A true SEO expert will provide alternatives and give realistic expectations on budget and timeline requirements.
 If they say you need to spend your budget on them, or that it is cheap and quick, stay away.”

 There is a lot of valuable information you don't want to miss.

 Do You Have Any Myth Busters or SEO tips?

 If so, please share them in the comments below.
 We also want to thank everyone that participated in the chat.
-We will be looking for your expert insights this week; SEMrushchat starts at 11 am ET/4 pm BST on Wednesday, October 2nd.
+Our Semrushchat starts at 11 am ET/4 pm BST every Wednesday — join us!